andychang-1/Data-Science-Principles-Final-Project/index.md

 4. Replace numbers with # symbol.
 5. Change European spellings to American and correct other common misspellings
 6. “Facebook”,  “Instagram” , etc.  convert to “Social medium”
-6. Remove stopwords and one character words.
+6. Remove stop words and one character words.

 After all of this cleaning we improved the word embedding coverage to cover 75% of the vocab and 99.595% of the text.